 According to current science, this universe is 13,8 billion years old and the observable universe is about 93 billion light–years in diameter.
 (One light–year is 9,46 trillion kilometers.)
-Although estimates vary, there are probably about 2 trillion galaxies in the observable universe, on average containing about 100 billion stars each.
+There are about 2 trillion galaxies in the observable universe, on average containing about 100 billion stars each.
 It is regarded as highly probable that most stars will have planets orbiting them.

 Our galaxy, the Milky Way (just one of those 2 trillion galaxies), is about 100.000 light–years in diameter.
 The Milky Way contains between 200 and 400 billion stars and at least 100 billion planets.
 Our Sun is just 1 of all those stars and our Earth just one of all those planets.

 Only 300.000 years ago, homo sapiens came onto the scene.
-For 300.000 years human beings were hunter–gatherer animals among the other animals.
+For roughly 300.000 years human beings were ‘hunter–gatherer animals’ among the other animals.
 Just a mere 10.000 years ago the rise of human civilization began.
 With the rise of human civilization came the emergence of religion and spirituality as we know it today.
 Many different religions and spiritual schools have come and gone in the past 10.000 years.

 The above is the background of the human condition.
 This is important, because in order to understand what something is, you have to know its history.
 It is estimated that over the course of Earth’s history, over 5 billion species of organisms have existed on this planet.
 It took evolution 4 billion years to produce homo sapiens.
 So one might argue with far greater plausibility that the rise of homo sapiens is more the consequence of a genetic fluke than the purposeful outcome of some divine plan.